 When not in the clinic, Dr. Griffing enjoys spending time with her handy husband and lovely daughter, preferably outdoors: camping, hiking, canoeing, or travelling.
 When possible she likes to paint and do crafts.
 Her mixed breed dog (Diesel – because he was found at a gas station) will occasionally decide to come to work with her, but the three cats (Fiona, GiGi, and Ronin) prefer to wait until she’s home to fight over lap space.

-Dr. Kathleen Werden (Associate Veterinarian)
+Dr. Brian Carson (Associate Veterinarian)

-Dr. Heather Kleisler (Associate Veterinarian)
+Dr. Lisa Kingsley (Associate Veterinarian)

-Dr. Kenneth G. Wright (Currently On Sabbatical)
+Dr. Kenneth G. Wright (Relief Veterinarian)

 Dr. Ken Wright graduated from Ohio State College of Veterinary Medicine in 1979.
 He worked for a mixed animal practice before acquiring Parkway Veterinary Clinic in 1984.
 Dr. Wright practiced at Parkway, located in Burke, VA as owner & Chief of Staff until joining Countryside in 1992.
 Dr. Wright's vision for the clinic is to provide thorough, progressive treatment.
 He loves the challenge of medicine and views his work as a means of combining a lifelong enjoyment of science, biology, and animals.
-Dr. Wright is a nature enthusiast, and when he's not in the marsh or by a trout stream, he enjoys spending time with his teenage sons.
+Dr. Wright is a nature enthusiast, and when he's not in the marsh or by a trout stream, he enjoys spending time with his two sons.